robjg/oddjob/docs/reference/org/oddjob/state/Resets.md

 Examples elsewhere.

-- See the [state:equals](../../../org/oddjob/state/EqualsState.md)example.
+- See the [state:equals](../../../org/oddjob/state/EqualsState.md) example.
 The resets are required because retry only sends a soft reset on retry and it must be hardened to reset the [exists](../../../org/oddjob/io/ExistsJob.md).